joebew42/ex_chat/README.md

 ### DONE

+- `ExChat.ChatRooms` could be a "simple" module and not a process
 - remove the empty file `ex_chat_test.exs`
 - Issue during run the tests: It seems that `Elixir.ExChat.Supervisor` is already started
 - handle invalid command